pangeo-data/pangeo/docs/setup_guides/cloud.rst

 Step Five: Deploy Helm Chart
 ----------------------------

+The following script deploy the last Pangeo chart on your Kubernetes cluster.

+If you want to use a specific version, check `Pangeo Helm Chart
-Check the `Pangeo Helm Chart <https://pangeo-data.github.io/helm-chart/>`_ for the latest helm chart version.
-Here the version we are using is ``0.1.1-a14d55b``.
+<https://pangeo-data.github.io/helm-chart/>`_ for the version you want.
+You can then add a ``--version=0.1.1-a14d55b`` argument to ``helm install`` command, only keeping the last part of the realease, without ``pangeo-v``.

 .. code-block:: bash